about I Read more about Shop Uni-T

 Uni-T in Natick Mall is a vintage inspired unique gift shop, affordable art gallery and eco-friendly clothing store.
 Our collection is all handmade by local Etsy artists in the Boston area MA.
 Art t-shirts, bamboo t-shirt, organic clothing, eco clothing, urban tee shirts

-Meet Eujin Kim Neilan
+Meet the Founder, Eujin Kim Neilan

 Uni-T & Me